 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Financial instruments which subject the Funds to interest rate risk are short term cash deposits and fixed interest securities.
-The Funds hold cash and cash equivalents and term deposits that expose them to cash flow interest rate risk.
+Financial instruments which subject the Funds to interest rate risk are short term cash deposits.
+The Funds hold cash and cash equivalents that expose them to cash flow interest rate risk.